-Commands · Cloudflare Workers docs
+Commands

 --host

-- Host to forward requests to, defaults to the zone of project or to tutorial.cloudflareworkers.com if unauthenticated.
+- The host to forward requests to, defaults to the zone of the project or to

 --local-protocol

-- Protocol to listen to requests on, defaults to http.
+- The protocol to listen to requests on, defaults to

 --upstream-protocol

-- Protocol to forward requests to host on, defaults to https.
+- The protocol to forward requests to host on, defaults to

 These arguments can also be set in your

-wrangler dev configuration.
+wrangler dev configuration documentation for more information.

 Usage